An information-matching approach to optimal experimental design and active learning

-We have demonstrated the versatility of the approach across diverse domains, including power system networks, underwater acoustics, and AL for interatomic potential development.
-We have also explored the hypothesis that relatively few data points may efficiently constrain typical QoIs.
-The potential applications of this method extend beyond these areas, encompassing domains such as biology, neuroscience, geology, and atmospheric science.
+Despite these advantages, successfully solving Eq.~(\ref{eq:convex_opt}) depends on the richness of the initial candidate dataset; if any parameter that is relevant for the QoIs cannot be constrained by any of the candidate datasets, the optimization is infeasible.
+Because Eq.~(\ref{eq:convex_opt}) is convex, algorithms will detect when a problem is infeasible.
+In such a case, it would be desirable to augment the candidate datasets with more informative candidates.
+Identifying such additional data points to achieve feasibility remains an open, problem-dependent question.
+Our current practical approach is to generate large and diverse candidate datasets.
+This can often be done quickly and cheaply.
+For example, in interatomic potential development, many atomic configurations with varied lattice parameters can be generated, while in sensor placement problems, one may define a fine grid of potential sensor locations.
+Because Eq.~(\ref{eq:convex_opt}) is convex and scales favorably with problem size, this approach is practical in many scenarios.

 Future work may extend the method to larger models and machine-learning applications, including machine-learned interatomic potentials.
 Investigating the feasibility and potential advantages of such integration could unlock broader applications and insights.
+Finally, a deeper theoretical analysis of the limiting behavior of the optimization may offer valuable guidance on robustness and further broaden applicability across diverse scientific domains.